-Spartan Women's League cordially welcomes all new students to Michigan State College.
-The organization is open for membership to all of the women students on the campus.
+Spartan Womens League cordially welcomes all new students to Michigan State College.
+It is a service organization open for membership to all of the women students on the campus.
 It strives to create a stronger bond of friendship among college women and to develop leadership by offering each member the opportunity to use her abilities.

-In order to give every member a chance to participate in work that is of particular interest to her, the League is sub-divided into the following six interest groups: social, athletic, social service, dramatic, research, and art and publicity.
-At the first meeting of the organization in the Fall term, new members are to select the group in which they are most interested.
+In order to give every member a chance to participate in work that is of particular interest to her, the League is sub-divided into the following six interest groups: social, athletic, social service, dramatic, art and publicity, and The Athenians.
+At the first meeting of the organization in the fall term, new members are to select the group in which they are most interested.